fudge88/MS2-Movies/README.md

 good, however using DevTools I found that it would be impractical, and require the user
 to zoom in and out of each result to get a clearer view.
 I now have one result displayed
 on each row, which gives the user a clearer picture of their results without having to
 put effort into seeing the content.

+I also found that the user would have click the search button before they are able
+to use their sort buttons, asthe sort buttons only work to change the order of the results
+rather then running both functions.

 -------------------------